nimning/hintSystem/src/plan.md

 ### The JSON webservice in webwork
 As I learned today from Mike Gage, Webwork includes a json-based webservice.
-This is implemented in [webwork2/lib/WebWorkwebservice.pm](https://github.com/openwebwork/webwork2/blob/master/lib/WebworkWebservice.pm) and in the files in the directory  [webwork2/lib/WebWorkwebservice/](https://github.com/openwebwork/webwork2/tree/master/lib/WebworkWebservice)
+This is implemented in *[webwork2/lib/WebWorkwebservice.pm]*(https://github.com/openwebwork/webwork2/blob/master/lib/WebworkWebservice.pm) and in the files in the directory  *[webwork2/lib/WebWorkwebservice/]*(https://github.com/openwebwork/webwork2/tree/master/lib/WebworkWebservice)

 Matt believes that this webservice does not cover rendering.

-Sunsern believes that this is based on backbone.js (Peter Shaar) and that the js code is the one doing the rendering.
+Sunsern believes that this is based on *backbone.js* (Peter Staab) and that the js code is the one doing the rendering.
 But maybe this is only for instructor tools and not for rendering problems.